Was this page helpful?

 Starting from ScyllaDB 1.3, ScyllaDB Docker, you should use docker logs

-command to access ScyllaDB server and JMX proxy logs
+command to access ScyllaDB server logs.

 Was this page helpful?